 5. Layered Potatoes

-There are many comfort food type of dishes in Hungary that we could list here, but one that is easier to find outside of private kitchens as well is Layered Potatoes, or “Rakott Krumpli”.
-The perfect combination of potatoes, eggs, paprika flavored smoked sausage and sour cream in a casserole.
+There are many comfort food types dishes in Hungary that we could list here, but one that is easier to find outside of private kitchens as well as Layered Potatoes, or “Rakott Krumpli.”
+The perfect combination of potatoes, eggs, paprika-flavored smoked sausage, and sour cream in a casserole.

-Layered potatoes used to be hard to find at restaurants, but now are chefs are rediscovering it, the Bocuse d’Or winning Széll Tamás brought it to perfection.
+Layered potatoes used to be hard to find at restaurants, but now chefs are rediscovering them.
+The Bocuse d’Or winning Széll Tamás brought it to perfection.
 Try it at Stand 25 at the Hold street market hall (Hold u.
 13.)

 Best Layered Potatoes in Budapest: Standard25 Biztro